shibatch/tlfloat/CODE_OF_CONDUCT.md

 city, but it is almost impossible to limit the people who will benefit from flood control.
 If you pay for the maintenance of the river, your friends will automatically benefit from it too.
-Goods and services such as parks, public roads, fire protection, police and flood control are called public goods, and the cost of preventing people from using them is significantly high, making it difficult to collect a price for their use.
+Goods and services such as parks, public roads, fire protection, police, flood control and knowledge are called public goods.
+A public good is defined as a good that is both non-excludable (anyone can access it) and non-rivalrous (one person’s use does not prevent another’s use).
+The cost of preventing people from using public goods is significantly high and it is difficult to collect a price for their use.
 If someone bears the cost and provides a public good, those who do not bear the cost can also receive the benefit.
 As a result, the incentive to bear the cost of providing public goods does not work, and everyone tries to get a free ride.
 In economics, a free rider is someone who enjoys a benefit without paying for it.

-Because OSS and free software (hereafter, OSS and free software are collectively referred to as OSS) are available free of charge, they have the characteristics of public goods and are being free-ridden by a large number of people and companies.
+OSS and free software (hereafter, OSS and free software are collectively referred to as OSS) are public goods because they are both non-excludable and non-rivalrous, and thus they are being free-ridden by a large number of people and companies.
 It is undeniable that OSS has become popular because they can be free-ridden as much as people want.
 But, development and maintenance of OSS cannot proceed unless someone contributes resources.
 If no user pays for it, it is a natural consequence that maintenance will eventually cease to continue, which in essence means that the OSS ecosystem is not sustainable.
 OSS developers have little or no financial incentive to continue maintenance and development.
 As a result, OSS developers tend to stop maintaining their projects much sooner than users expect, often abruptly.
 This problem is called the OSS developer "burnout" problem.
 To make the OSS ecosystem sustainable, the cost of maintenance must continue to be supplied from somewhere.
 Downloading software may seem like less of an incentive to pay a fee because you